 On July 26, 2021, we entered into a licensing agreement with the National Research Council ("NRC") that enables us to pursue the development of next-generation vaccines against the SARS-CoV-2 virus and its variants.
-The license was subsequently amended to include the Omicron variant to broadened the non-exclusive field of use to include all diseases caused by coronaviruses and any genetic variants thereof and to add a research protocol developed by the NRC and reagents as part of the NRC Technology licensed by us.
+The license was subsequently amended to: include the Omicron variant, broaden the non-exclusive field of use to include all diseases caused by coronaviruses, and any genetic variants thereof, to add a research protocol developed by the NRC, and to add reagents as part of the NRC Technology licensed by us.
 The NRC technologies, in combination with the licensed technologies from the U.S. NIH used in our NT-CoV2-1 vaccine candidate, provide us with a platform that can generate cell lines for high-yield production of spike protein antigens for existing and emerging variants of concern.
 This platform should allow production of cell lines within six to eight weeks of spike gene sequence availability, compared with six to nine months for traditional production of such cell lines.
 The NRC technologies, developed with support from the NRC's Pandemic Response Challenge Program, are expected to enable expedited evaluation of SARS-CoV-2 antigen candidates in pre-clinical and clinical studies.

 Coronaviruses are a family of viruses that can lead to upper-respiratory infections in humans.
 Recent clinical reports also suggest that the SARS-CoV-2 virus can affect other body-systems, including the nervous, cardiovascular, gastrointestinal and renal systems.
 Among the recent iterations of coronaviruses to move from animal to human carriers is SARS-CoV-2, which, beginning in Wuhan, China, in late 2019, caused a global pandemic due to its rapid spread and the relatively high mortality rate (as compared to the seasonal influenza).
-In late July of 2022, the World Health Organization's estimates indicate the number of worldwide COVID-19 infections have exceeded 566 million and the number of deaths directly attributed to COVID-19 have exceeded 6.4 million.
+As of early November 2022, the World Health Organization's estimates indicate the number of worldwide COVID-19 infections have exceeded 629 million and the number of deaths directly attributed to COVID-19 have exceeded 6.5 million.
 Pfizer/BioNTech received FDA approval for their COVID-19 vaccines in August of 2021 and the Moderna vaccine in January 2022.
 The Janssen vaccine is currently available in the United States under Emergency Use Authorizations ("EUA") by the FDA.
 In July 2022, the FDA granted EUA for the Novavax COVID-19 vaccine as well.
-The overall disease burden from COVID-19 has continued to increase in the U.S. despite 92% of those age 5 or older.
-Current vaccines have reduced the rates of hospitalization and death due to COVID-19 in vaccinated individuals, but the transmission levels even in vaccinated individuals has allowed SARS-CoV-2 variants to continue to circulate.
-We believe given the size of the worldwide pandemic that even with additional vaccines available in the months ahead, there will be demand for the highly differentiated NT-CoV2-1 vaccine, once development is successfully completed.
-We intend to combine the research, patent applications and biological materials covered by our NIAID license and with our NRC license and our existing clinical research and manufacturing capabilities to respond rapidly to this ongoing, global, public health issue.
+The overall disease burden from COVID-19 has continued to increase in the U.S. despite 92% of those age 65 or older being fully vaccinated and 72% of those age 5 or older.
+Current vaccines have reduced the rates of hospitalization and death due to COVID-19 in vaccines available, there will be demand for the highly differentiated NT-CoV2-1 vaccine, once development is successfully completed.
+We intend to combine the research, patent applications and biological materials covered by our NIAID license and with our NRC license and our existing clinical research and manufacturing capabilities to respond to this ongoing, global, public health issue.
 We believe our NT-CoV2-1 vaccine holds the possibility of playing an important role in addressing this issue.